SeyedMohamadMoosavi/SeyedMohamadMoosavi.github.io/_pages/home.md

 Where to find me in fall:
-- EuroMOF2021 conference, talk September
+- EuroMOF2021 conference, talk September 2021
+- Machine Learning in Heterogeneous Porous Materials, invited to the National Academies of Sciences, Engineering, and Medicine symposium series, October 2021
-- Chemistry as Innovative Science (CHAIN), invited talk, December
+- Chemistry as Innovative Science (CHAIN), invited talk, December 2021